lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The walls of the nanopore used in the tutorial are extremely hydrophilic, as visible from the density profile showing large peaks near the walls.
-Play with the interaction parameters and make the nanopore more hydrophobic.
+    The walls of the nanopore used in the tutorial are extremely hydrophilic, as visible from the
+    density profile showing large peaks near the walls.
+Make the nanopore more hydrophobic without affecting the interaction occuring between the atoms of the wall.

 .. figure:: ../figures/level2/nanosheared-electrolyte/hydrophobic-pore-light.png
     :alt: hydrophobic vs hydrophilic pores : density profiles